mchcorp/www/_pages/sast.md

 Static Application Security Testing (SAST) is a white-box testing methodology that focuses on examining the application's source code to find potential security vulnerabilities.
 Here's a general outline of how SAST is usually performed:

-Preparation: The first step in SAST involves identifying the scope of the testing, such as which parts of the codebase to analyze.
+- **Preparation** — The first step in SAST involves identifying the scope of the testing, such as which parts of the codebase to analyze.
 The source code is then prepared for analysis, which might involve building a version of the application that's compatible with the SAST tool.

-Static Code Analysis: The SAST tool scans the source code, examining it line by line.
+- **Static Code Analysis** — The SAST tool scans the source code, examining it line by line.
 It uses predefined rules or patterns that correspond to known vulnerabilities, such as SQL injection or buffer overflow vulnerabilities.
 If it finds a piece of code that matches one of these patterns, it flags it as a potential vulnerability.

-Data Flow Analysis: Some SAST tools also perform data flow analysis, tracking the flow of data through the application to identify potential vulnerabilities related to the handling of sensitive data.
+- **Data Flow Analysis** — Some SAST tools also perform data flow analysis, tracking the flow of data through the application to identify potential vulnerabilities related to the handling of sensitive data.

-Results Interpretation: After scanning, the SAST tool produces a report that lists the potential vulnerabilities it found, usually ranked by severity.
+- **Results Interpretation** — After scanning, the SAST tool produces a report that lists the potential vulnerabilities it found, usually ranked by severity.
 These results need to be interpreted and validated, as there can be false positives (benign code flagged as vulnerable) and false negatives (actual vulnerabilities that weren't flagged).

-Remediation: Once the vulnerabilities have been identified and validated, the next step is remediation.
+- **Remediation** — Once the vulnerabilities have been identified and validated, the next step is remediation.
 This typically involves modifying the code to eliminate the vulnerability, then retesting to ensure the vulnerability has been properly addressed.

-Integration into SDLC: Ideally, SAST is integrated into the software development life cycle (SDLC).
+- **Integration into SDLC** — Ideally, SAST is integrated into the software development life cycle (SDLC).
 This helps catch vulnerabilities early, before they make it into the production code.

 One of the main advantages of SAST is its ability to catch vulnerabilities early in the development process, which can save time and resources compared to catching them later.
 However, it's worth noting that SAST can't catch every type of vulnerability, especially ones that only become apparent when the application is running.
 For that reason, it's often used in conjunction with dynamic application security testing (DAST) to provide a more comprehensive approach to application security.